 PHIL 241: Philosophy and Sustainability (3)

-The course will analyze various and competing strategies of environmentalism, and reflect philosophically on the relationship between human action and the natural world.
-The course will address a range of issues, including cultural habits of consumption, the force of terms such as "environmental crisis," the marketing of environmental movements, the roles of race, class and gender in environmental exploitation, and the comparative environmental, economic and social effects of small to large-scale environmental lifestyle changes.
+This course will analyze various and competing strategies of environmentalism and reflect philosophically on the relationship between human action and the natural world.
+The course will address a range of issues, including cultural habits of consumption, the force of terms such as "environmental crisis," the marketing of environmental movements, the roles of race, class and gender in environmental exploitation and the comparative environmental, economic and social effects of small to large-scale environmental lifestyle changes.

 PHSCI 103: Introduction to Meteorology (3)